Lord Nelson Hotel, Millers Point

-The Lord Nelson Hotel is a heritage-listed pub and hotel located at 19 Kent Street, Millers Point, an inner-city Sydney suburb, in the City of Sydney local government area of New South Wales, Australia.
+The Lord Nelson Hotel is a heritage-listed pub and hotel located at 19 Kent Street, Millers Point, Sydney, New South Wales, Australia.
 It was built by James Dempsey around 1814 to 1815.
 James Dempsey was originally a stonemason born in Ireland.
 It is the oldest working licensed hotel in Sydney.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Millers Point was originally named by Europeans as Cockle Bay Point but was renamed Miller's Point after an ex-convict, John "Jack the Miller" Leighton.
 The area at the north end of Kent Street and the western end of Windmill Street was known as "The Quarries" and supplied a large part of the early stone for Sydney.
 The land on which the hotel is situated was part of two Crown Grants: to the plasterer Wells dated 14 May 1836 and (in trust) to Richard Drier dated 30 November 1840.
 A census of 1834, however, indicates that there were three William Wells living in Kent and Argyle Streets in the 1830s.

 The Lord Nelson was constructed during the late 1830s by William Wells.
 Records indicate that Wells may have been a plasterer by trade, but that cannot be confirmed by contemporaneous directories.
 The architect was Michael Lehane.

 Wells is believed to have lived on the opposite corner to the Sailor's Return in the present day Lord Nelson until 1842, when the liquor licence for the hotel was granted.
 The sandstone blocks are believed to have been quarried from the area at the base of Observatory Hill.
 The Lord Nelson is the oldest working licensed hotel in Sydney from the time of licence, in June 1842.

 Sands Directories dating back to 1858 indicate that the Lord Nelson Hotel was occupied on and off by Charles J Sounders between 1860 and 1866.
 In 1867, it appears that the property was repurchased by William Wells, who had occupied the building from the time of its construction until 1858.
 He remained in the building until 1870 before John Henwood and Alfred C. Wells, possibly a son or relative of William, took over.
 In the following years leading up to the turn of the century, the building was occupied by numerous people.
 Most notable for their lengthy occupation were Robert Drysdale, John H. Ferguson, William Adams and Patrick Powell.

 The property was transferred to the Sydney Storage Company in 1891, and part of it was leased back to Patrick Powell in 1893.
 A further lease took place in 1900 by the Sydney Storage Company to L. H. G. Oswald.
 The Oswalds were to construct the Oswald Bond Stores on either side of the building.